Chatbots - suddenly not so 2000 and late?

 At the heart of these conversational platforms lies a mixture of AI-based intent recognition and API programming.
 By identifying key words and phrases, the platform can decipher the intent behind the request in order to carry it out.
 Turning the request into action requires the use of Application Programming Interfaces (APIs), which allow the conversational platform to speak the same language as internet services as well as enterprise data sources behind the scenes.

 Not all conversational platforms are smart.
 Some require users to be extremely specific with their wording for the platform to be able understand their intent, and this can lead to frustration on the part of the user.
-More advanced platforms like Now Assistant are capable of advanced natural language processing, and so can determine user intent from typical day to day speech and thus carry out more complex tasks from a single command.
+More advanced platforms like Digital Assistant are capable of advanced natural language processing, and so can determine user intent from typical day to day speech and thus carry out more complex tasks from a single command.
 This style of interaction will become a primary goal in user interaction and user experience design – whereby simply asking for something or giving a command will lead to the intended response in a matter of seconds.

 One of the most prevalent style of conversational platforms at the moment are chatbots.
 These tend to be integrated with existing chat-style applications, such as Slack or Workplace by Facebook, and can either provide extra functionality to the application or integration with other applications in your ecosystem.
-Platforms like Now Assistant can serve as a bridge between you and all of your enterprise data and applications from anywhere – be it in chat-style applications, from within an intranet or portal, or through the application’s own card-based interface.
+Platforms like Digital Assistant can serve as a bridge between you and all of your enterprise data and applications from anywhere – be it in chat-style applications, from within an intranet or portal, or through the application’s own card-based interface.
 It can even integrate with the rest of your smart office – by speaking to a Google Home or Amazon Alexa device, you can interact with the entirety of your enterprise data by asking questions and giving commands.

 Ready to dip your toes in?
-Now Assistant, the AI personal assistant, is bringing the future of the workplace to your business.
+Digital Assistant, the AI personal assistant, is bringing the future of the workplace to your business.
 With a simple installation process, you can have a conversational platform and up and running in your business in no time at all, with over 50 instant API connectors to all of your favourite enterprise applications.
-If you want to get ahead of the curve and make your data work for you, why not check out the free demo of Now Assistant today and experience an intelligent conversational platform for yourself.
+If you want to get ahead of the curve and make your data work for you, why not check out the free demo of Digital Assistant today and experience an intelligent conversational platform for yourself.